What is CalFresh?

-If you are without money for food, you may qualify for emergency CalFresh benefits.
-Expedited Services will provide eligible households CalFresh benefits by the third calendar day following their application date.
+Every application for CalFresh is reviewed for Expedited Services.
+Expedited Services will provide eligible households CalFresh Benefits by the third calendar day following their application date.
 A weekend (Saturday and Sunday) is considered one calendar day.

-You can qualify for Expedited Services if you meet all other CalFresh requirements, provide identification and
+You can qualify for Expedited Services if you meet all other CalFresh requirements and:

-- your household’s combined monthly income and money on hand are less than your household’s combined monthly rent and utilities; or
+- Your household’s combined gross monthly income and liquid resources are less than your shelter and utility costs; or

 Important Information About the CalFresh Able Bodied Adults Without Dependents (ABAWD) Time Limit